- Download our Moving to Paris Guide (PDF)

-The City of Lights truly comes alive at night, with many distinct areas catering to their own brand of night owl.
-Expats looking to dress the part and try their hand at getting into swanky high-end clubs should meander down the Champs-Élysées, a notable stamping ground of Parisian wealth and beauty.
+The City of Lights truly comes alive at night, with many distinct areas catering to their own type of night owl.
+Expats looking to dress the part and try their hand at getting into swanky high-end clubs should meander down the famous Champs-Élysées, a notable stamping ground of Parisian wealth and beauty.

 As a general rule, bars in Paris start filling up around 10pm and are open until around 2am, whereas clubs tend to pick up around midnight and continue until 4am.

-Expats wanting a uniquely Parisian night out could catch a cabaret show at the world-famous Moulin Rouge, located in the city district of Pigalle, or a production of the l’Opera National de Paris at the Palais Garnier.
+Expats wanting a uniquely Parisian night out could catch a cabaret show at the world-famous Moulin Rouge, located in the city district of Pigalle, or a production of l’Opera National de Paris at the Palais Garnier.

 Shopping in Paris

-Paris is a perfect destination for shopaholics, as it presents plenty of opportunities to peruse aisles and lighten pockets.
+Paris is a perfect destination for shopaholics, as it presents plenty of opportunities to peruse aisles and lighten wallets.
 Expats can browse the boutiques along Rue du Faubourg Saint-Honoré for some of the best in haute couture, or stroll down the Rue Étienne Marcel for chic high-end fashion.

 Eating out in Paris

-Paris has plenty of restaurants and cafés to offer expats of all palates.
-As a culinary capital of the world, Paris is famed for its gourmet eateries.
+Paris has plenty of restaurants and cafés to suit all palates.
+As one of the world's culinary capitals, Paris is famed for its gourmet eateries.
 The city’s many pâtisseries also prove that food as an art form is alive and well.

 Outdoor activities in Paris